mattfenwick/Miscue-js/README.md

    Since the parser is LL, the first syntax error stops parsing.

- - **semantic errors** -- are legal according to RFC 4627, but annoying in practice:
+ - **semantic errors** -- legal according to RFC 4627, but troublesome in practice:

+   - duplicate keys in objects
    - number overflow
    - number underflow
-   - duplicate keys in objects

    All semantic errors are reported on a single pass.